bigmountainstudio/What-is-new-in-SwiftUI/README.md

 * [MultiDatePicker](https://developer.apple.com/documentation/swiftui/multidatepicker) - A control for picking multiple dates.
 * [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack) - A view that displays a root view and enables you to present additional views over the root view.
 To navigate, use a NavigationLink in combination with the [navigationDestination](https://developer.apple.com/documentation/swiftui/view/navigationdestination(for:destination:)) modifier.
 You can also specify a [NavigationPath](https://developer.apple.com/documentation/swiftui/navigationpath) to create or manage your stack of views.
 * [NavigationSplitView](https://developer.apple.com/documentation/swiftui/navigationsplitview) - A container that presents 2 or 3 views in columns. (sidebar, content, detail)
+* [PhotosPicker](https://developer.apple.com/documentation/photokit/photospicker/) - A view that displays a Photos picker for choosing assets from the photo library.
+A selected photo is represented by a [PhotosPickerItem](https://developer.apple.com/documentation/photokit/photospickeritem).
 * [RenameButton](https://developer.apple.com/documentation/swiftui/renamebutton) - A button that triggers a standard rename action.
 Used with the renameAction modifier.
 * [ShareLink](https://developer.apple.com/documentation/swiftui/sharelink) - A view that controls a sharing presentation.
 * [Table](https://developer.apple.com/documentation/swiftui/table) - A container that presents rows of data arranged in one or more columns, optionally providing the ability to select one or more members, sort data, and style it.